nries1/AutoShift/README.md

 # AutoShift
-Web scraper to automate time sheet entry in Cybershift
+Autoshift is Web scraper to automate time sheet entry in Cybershift.

+This Chrome Extension is currently unpublished.
+If you would like me to publish it, please leave me a comment in Slack, Teams, or Github

 *The automate function:*
 `doTime(startTime, LunchStart, LunchEnd, EndTime);`